ciren/cilib-tutorial/src/pages/rvar/basics.md

 ## The Basics of RVar

 Let’s get to know RVar by going over an example.
-In general, we can say that there is three parts to using RVar:
+In general, we can say that there are three parts to using RVar:

 1. The number generator
 2. The random variable